 The natural person customer base of Category A banks includes 1,161 high-net worth individuals.
 60% of them are from the Cayman Islands, accounting for 85% of the assets held by high-net worth individuals, and 2% from a high-risk country.
 Category A banks have approximately 1,100 PEPs customers and beneficial owners.
 70% of them are from the Cayman Islands, 0.7% from a high-risk country.

 The remaining 22,150 customers of Category A banks comprise governments and various types of legal entities and legal arrangements, including about 800 trusts of which less than 4% are from a high risk country; and 954 NPOs, only 8 of which are from outside the Cayman Islands and none from a high-risk country.
 Customers further include a total of 7,431 financial institutions and non-financial institutions.
-Of the remaining customers, about 1.747 or about 1.5% of all Category A bank customers are legal entities involved in higher risk, such as Special Purpose Vehicles, companies involved in the defense industry, the oil and gas industry, the mining industry, the shipping industry or the construction and development industry.
+Of the remaining customers, about 1,747 or about 1.5% of all Category A bank customers are legal entities involved in higher risk, such as Special Purpose Vehicles, companies involved in the defense industry, the oil and gas industry, the mining industry, the shipping industry or the construction and development industry.

 Beneficial owners of Category A banking relationships are also predominantly domestic in nature, with about 56% of the total number of beneficial owners coming from Cayman Islands and the remaining 44% coming from a wide range of countries.
 Only 191 beneficial owners or 2% of all beneficial owners of Category A banks come from a high-risk country.